ComputerMentorsGroup/MTA-SoftwareDev/Lesson-2/README.md

 # Boolean Logic

-Boolean Logic statements (also known as conditional logic) are any kind of logical statement that returns a boolean value (true or false value)
+Boolean Logic expressions (also known as conditional expressions or statements) are any kind of logical statement that returns a boolean value (true or false value)

 # Comparison Operators
-Comparison Operators can be used to define boolean variables, if-else statements (described below) and while loops (also described below)
+Comparison Operators can be used to define boolean variables by comparing any two numbers (or strings in some cases), if-else statements (described below) and while loops (also described below)